chicks-net/lego-business-card-holder/README.md

 I did version 1 in [LeoCAD](https://www.leocad.org/) with Lime bricks and yellow accents.
-The [LeoCAD-generated instructions](leocad_v1_instructions/README.md) are still include in this git repo.
+The [LeoCAD-generated instructions](leocad_v1_instructions/README.md) are still included in this git repo.

 ### Parts Needed